zeropsio/recipe-minecraft-server/README.md

 Everyone knows Minecraft.
 Here is few-click deployment to zerops.io, so you can play with your friends and have FUN.

-If you and your friends don't have IPv6 connectivity (as you probably won't have), follow these extra steps to enable IPv4 connectivity:
+If you and your friends don't have IPv6 connectivity (as you probably won't have), follow these extra steps in GUI to enable IPv4 connectivity:

 - Projects > `minecraft-server`